textileio/papers/draft.md

 ### Libp2p

 The libp2p project provides a robust protocol communication stack.
-IPFS and a growing list of other projects (e.g., Polkadot, Ethereum 2.0, Substrate, FileCoin, OpenBazzar, Keep, etc) are building on top of libp2p.
+IPFS and a growing list of other projects (e.g. Polkadot, Ethereum 2.0, Substrate, FileCoin, OpenBazzar, Keep, etc) are building on top of libp2p.
 Libp2p solves a number of challenges that are distinct to P2P networks.
 A comprehensive coverage of networking issues in P2P systems